-The MX Select Adjustable Dumbbellsare available in 35, 55, and now 85 LB dumbbell increments and were one of the original, quick-change adjustable dumbbells.
-After using them over the past two months and comparing them to the dozens of competitors we have on hand, we have mixed feelings.
-On one hand, we like the compactness and fit and finish, but on the other hand, there are more modern options that have improved on the design.
+The MX Select Adjustable Dumbbells are available in 35-, 55-, and now 85-pound increments and were one of the original, quick-change adjustable dumbbells.
+After using them over the past year and comparing them to the dozens of competitors we have on hand, I have mixed feelings.

 MX Select Review

 The MX55 Rapid Change Dumbbell System features our unique MX Select patented rack & pinion selection system: compact size, balanced feel and totally secure.
 With the MX55 Dumbbell cradled you select the weight from 10-55 lbs (4.5-24.9 kg) at the turn of a dial.
 The selected weight level is locked into place as soon as the selector dial is pushed home.

 With tons of adjustable dumbbells on the market today, it isn’t surprising that I’ve been excited to get my hands on as many as possible to try.
 As the number of home gyms and home gym set ups has increased, so too has the amount of dumbbells that take up little space, but have a wide weight capacity range.

 I’ve tried dozens of different dumbbells, so I know the main things fitness nerds like myself are looking for in a good pair.
 Aspects like durability, overall value, weight range, shape, and warranty are all things I take into consideration before recommending a product.